Filtering data

-The acceptable values that govern data filtering are listed in the filters parameter of the GET/resources operation.
-SQL statements are applied to values.
+The allowed values for filtering data are listed in the filters parameter for the GET/resources operation.
+SQL operators can be applied to the values.

-Restrictions apply to the use of SQL statements.
-These restrictions apply to the data types used in the values:
+There are restrictions on using SQL operators.
+These restrictions are related to the data types that are used in values:

 "=" operator (equal to)